adityashrm21/adityashrm21.github.io/_posts/2019-02-12-Why-Rectified-Linear-Units-Work.md

 ## Introduction

-**NOTE**: This post assumes a basic knowledge of artificial neural networks work.
+**NOTE**: This post assumes a basic knowledge of artificial neural networks.

 If you have a basic idea of how neural networks work, you know that they can model really complex non-linear functions and this ability is possessed by them through the use of non-linear activation functions such as the sigmoid function or the hyperbolic-tangent function.
 For a detailed list of activation functions used in neural networks, visit [this Wikipedia page](https://en.wikipedia.org/wiki/Activation_function).
 In this post, we will talk about why we need activation functions and how do ReLUs perform this job even when they themselves are linear in structure.